 Even if you’re implementing a good scaling plan that includes load balancing and a replicated server, your application inevitably has bottlenecks, typically at the database or caching layer.
 Without a doubt, the data layer is the hardest and the most expensive to scale, so identifying those bottlenecks and having a system to test your improvements is essential for your business to scale efficiently.

-How Can Scalability Testing Make Sure Your Software Is Ready for Production?
+How Scalability Testing Ensures Your Software Is Ready for Production

 When you’re using scalability testing, there are several steps you should employ to ensure your software is ready for production.
 Remember your goals are: